On the Boucksom-Zariski decomposition for irreducible symplectic varieties and bounded negativity

-One can show that a smooth primitive symplectic variety $X$ is simply connected (see e.g. \cite[Lemma 15]{Sch}), hence such $X$ is a primitive symplectic manifold.
-In order to put Definition \ref{def:ISV} into perspective, recall first the following. \begin{definition} An irreducible symplectic variety is a normal compact K\"ahler variety $X$ with canonical singularities and such that for all quasi-\'etale morphisms $f:X'\to X$ the reflexive pull-back $f^{[*]}\sigma$ of the symplectic form $\sigma$ on $X$ generates the exterior algebra of reflexive forms on $X'$. \end{definition} Irreducible symplectic varieties appear in the Beauville-Bogomolov decomposition for minimal models with trivial canonical class, obtained thanks to contributions of several groups of people \cite{HP, Dru18, GGK, GKP16, Cam20, BGL}.
+One can show that a smooth primitive symplectic variety $X$ is simply connected (see e.g. \cite[Theorem 1]{Sch1}), hence such $X$ is an irreducible symplectic manifold.
+In order to put Definition \ref{def:ISV} into perspective, recall first the following. \begin{definition} An irreducible symplectic variety is a normal compact K\"ahler variety $X$ with canonical singularities and with a symplectic form $\sigma$ such that for all quasi-\'etale morphisms $f:X'\to X$ the reflexive pull-back $f^{[*]}\sigma$ of $\sigma$ generates the exterior algebra of reflexive forms on $X'$. \end{definition} Irreducible symplectic varieties appear in the Beauville-Bogomolov decomposition for minimal models with trivial canonical class, obtained thanks to contributions of several groups of people \cite{BGL, Cam20, Dru18, GGK, GKP16, HP}.
 In the smooth case being primitive symplectic or irreducible symplectic is equivalent by \cite[Proposition 3]{Beau84}, while in the singular case an irreducible symplectic variety is primitive symplectic, see e.g. \cite[Proposition 6.9]{GKP16}, but it is a more restrictive notion.
 Indeed, the Kummer singular surface $A_{/\pm1}$ is primitive symplectic but has a quasi-\'etale cover by $A$, hence it is not irreducible symplectic.
 Moduli spaces of sheaves on a projective $K3$ surface (or the Albanese fiber of moduli spaces of sheaves on an abelian surface) are shown to be irreducible symplectic varieties by Perego-Rapagnetta in \cite{PR}.